pchansen/GetData/Codebook.md

 ## CODES USED IN **INPUT** RAW DATA FILES

-### Subject IDs
+### Subject IDs (/test/subject_test.txt and /train/subject_train.txt)
-There are 30 unique Subject IDs.
+This is a single column containing one 1 of 30 unique Subject IDs.
 These are coded as integers in the range 1-30.

+### Activity IDs (/test/y_test.txt and /train/y_train.txt)
+This is a single column containing one 1 of 6 of ActivityID codes.
+These are coded as integers in the range 1-6.

-### Activity Labels (activity_labels.txt)
+### Activity Labels (labels.txt)
-There are 6 of these, labelled as:
+This file related the ActivityID code to a names activity, labelled as:

 1 WALKING
 2 WALKING_UPSTAIRS